About Sue Shaw

 As I had children of my own, I moved into being a staff trainer for staff who support people with disabilities.
 I also became the children’s minister at my church.
 I later left that position to support my father-in-law on hospice in my home.
 After he passed, I took a job as the Associate Director of an agency which supported 45 people with extensive behavior and medical needs across 17 community homes.
 I also worked in the hospitals, teaching advanced CPR (BLS) to nurses and doctors.
 Additionally, I spent time in local elementary schools, training P.E. teachers how to teach cup stacking to their students by running their classes for a day.

-In October of 2016, my son asked me to take in a classmate who had been unhoused.
+In October of 2016, my son asked me to take in a classmate who no longer had a home.
 We are still seeking justice for him.
-I have had seven more young adults stay in my home since.
+I have had eight more young adults stay in my home since.
 All were referred by our neighborhood Facebook page because someone reported that they needed help.
 Many have experienced significant trauma.
 Two have ACEs scores of 8-9.
 Five are from other countries.
-I currently have three international interns staying here.

-Currently, I am a Mandt and CPR trainer, and have been given the opportunity to develop curriculum to teach staff and management about trauma.
-We are learning something new every day.
+I have been given the opportunity to continue to develop curriculum to teach staff and management about trauma.
+I am learning something new every day!